avdata99/test-mkdocs/README.md

 The `site_description`, `copyright` and `site_author` are self-explanatory.

-If you need to define custom custom context values to use in your templates, you can do it with the `custom_extra` setting.
+If you need to define custom context values to use in your templates, you can do it with the `custom_extra` setting.

 ### Define the site structure